Elders and Educators

 Murdena Marshall, Elder, MEd & Honorary Doctor of Letters

 Murdena Marshall, MEd, is a much loved and deeply valued Elder from from the Mi’kmaw Nation; she lives in Eskasoni First Nation in Unama’ki (Cape Breton), Nova Scotia.
 Murdena is retired from her position as Associate Professor of Mi’kmaw Studies at Cape Breton University but continues to be highly active in projects locally, regionally, and nationally.
 She has devoted her life to encouraging young people to explore their culture and the nature around them.
 The Integrative Science program at Cape Breton University represents the vision that Murdena, her husband Albert, Cheryl Bartlett, and others have with respect to including and acknowledging Aboriginal understandings alongside Western science.
 Murdena, who is a fluent speaker, reader, and writer of the Mi’kmaw language, is a highly respected holder of considerable understandings with respect to Mi’kmaw Traditional Knowledge, and is a treasured living resource by many individuals and communities, as well as a great diversity of organizations.
-Murdena ia member of the Elders' Advisory Council for the Mi'kmawey Debert Cultural Centre and she is a key organizer and participant in Elders' Gatherings of the Unama'ki Institute of Natural Resources (UINR).
+Murdena is a member of the Elders' Advisory Council for the Mi'kmawey Debert Cultural Centre and she is a key organizer and participant in Elders' Gatherings of the Unama'ki Institute of Natural Resources (UINR).
 She has co-authored the chapbook “I Got It From An Elder; conversations in healing language” with Marilyn Iwama and others, as well as the book “Mi’kmaq Hieroglyphic Prayers: readings in North America’s first indigenous script” with David Schmidt, and various journal articles with Cheryl Bartlett, Prune Harris, and Annamarie Hatcher.
 Through storytelling, Murdena shares the wisdom, love, and understandings that the Mi’kmaw people have for the land and water, plants and animals, and people that make up the world around us.
 Murdena and her husband Albert formed KECCA, for “knowledge, education, and culture consulting associates” and, individually or together, they have spoken at numerous local, regional, national and international conferences and are intimately involved in the Integrative Science research program.
 Together, they were awarded Honorary Doctors of Letters by Cape Breton University in October 2009.

 You can listen to a CBC Radio interview on leadership conducted with Elder Murdena in 2009.